tidalcycles/pulsar-tidalcycles/README.md

 * Default Port: 3333

+### Osc Eval Ip
+The atom plugin ist listenting on this ip address for incoming osc messages.

+* Default Ip: 127.0.0.1

 ### Osc Eval Address
 The atom plugin is filtering incoming osc messages with this specified address.
 * Default address: /atom/eval